Search by Keyword

 “RUN FOR YOUR LIFE”

 (John Lennon – Paul McCartney)

 Jealousy was not a subject that was foreign to compositions of John Lennon during The Beatles years.
 In 1964’s “You Can’t Do That,” for instance, John threatens that if his girl is caught talking to another man he’s ‘gonna let her down and leave her flat.’
 If that sounds harsh, John takes it much further in 1965’s “Run For Your Life.”
 This time he sneers that “he’s determined” to do something much more drastic if she’s caught “with another man.”
-“I’d rather see you dead” John reveals, and not by any other source than himself.
+“I’d rather see you dead” John reveals, and not by any other hand than his own.

 These murderous lyrics went mostly unnoticed when the song was first released, focus being on the clever harmonies and the recurring use of the phrase “little girl.”
 Most viewed it as a fun-loving sing-along with a catchy melody line.
 Many artists, such as Gary Lewis and The Playboys and Nancy Sinatra, were quick to record cover versions.
 It was only later that, when analyzed, it dawned on authors, commentators and fans alike that Lennon was actually threatening to kill his lover.

 Although they swore off recording cover songs after the British “Help!” album was complete, a decision they stuck to throughout the rest of their recording career (except for the 30 second snippet of “Maggie Mae” on the “Let It Be” album), The Beatles still saw fit to pay tribute to their rock’n’roll roots in other ways.
 Concerning “Run For Your Life,” John explains: “It was inspired from ‘Baby, Let’s Play House.’
 There was a line in it, I used to like specific lines from songs, ‘I’d rather see you dead, little girl, than to be with another man.’
 I wrote it around that...a line from an old blues song that Presley did”